Entire home

 My little pocket of Greenwich, Plumstead Common, is, in my opinion, one of its rarest gems.
 The Common itself unfolds north of Explorers’ Rest and seamlessly connects to Winn’s Common, Rockcliffe Gardens, East Wickham Open Space, and the ancient beauty of Bostall Heath and Woods.

-To the south, you’ll find Shrewsbury Park, Shooters Hill Golf Club, and the historic Oxleas Woods - creating a continuous landscape of greenery that feels almost rural.
+To the south, you’ll find Shrewsbury Park, Shooters Hill Golf Club, and the vast and historic Oxleas Woods - creating a continuous landscape of greenery that feels almost rural.

 Surrounded by vast, varied parks, the area offers an exceptional expanse of walking and cycling paths, comparable to countryside rambling - yet we remain just ten minutes from a major transport hub with two Tube lines, a riverboat service, trains, and an extensive bus network.